mapcode-foundation/mapcode-ada/README.md

 Examples:

-With a territory specified, and Shortest set, returns the default mapcode for this territory.
+With a territory specified, and `Shortest` set, returns the default mapcode for this territory.

     Encode ( (52.376514000, 4.908543375 40.786245000), "NLD")
     -> 49.4V NLD 'NLD 49.4V' 112

-With a territory specified, and Shortest set to False, returns all the possible mapcodes for this territory.
+With a territory specified, and `Shortest` set to `False`, returns all the possible mapcodes for this territory.

     Encode ( (52.376514000, 4.908543375 40.786245000), "NLD", False)